AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Lab.md

 - Restore the path of the `$MyUserListFile` variable to `"$PSScriptRoot\MyLabFile.csv"`

----

-The resulting `MyFunctions.ps1` file can be found in this folder.

----
+# Expected outcome

+An example of the outcome from these labs may be found in the file `MyFunctions.ps1` in this folder, in the `GetUserData` function.